 Hulu with Live TV is one of the best options if you want local channels.
 That’s because Hulu Live provides local channels to more markets than any other service.
 You’ll have more than 60 channels and Hulu on-demand for $45 per month.
 Along with local channels you’ll have FS1, TNT, Golf Channel, USA, TBS, ESPN, and many other channels.
 You can stream on everything from smart TVs to mobile devices, so there are plenty of ways to watch.
 A cloud-DVR is included.
 You can also watch content using TV Everywhere apps.
 Here are the highlights:

-- 60+ channels are included
+- 60+ channels are included in the Hulu Live packages

 - Watch ESPN, NBC Sports, FS1, USA, TNT, FOX Sports, and more